NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 So, for example, you could sign a $25,000.00 signature bond, promising to appear.
 If you don't appear, the government will try to collect that $25,000.00.

 Another more secure bond would be what's called a property bond.
 That's where you or somebody else puts up their property — you basically deed a part of the property over to the government.
-For example, if it's a $100,000.00 property bond, then if you didn't show up to court, the government would be able to forfeit that house and get their $100,000.00.
+For example, if it's a $100,000 property bond, then if you didn't show up to court, the government would be able to forfeit the house and recover its $100,000.

-There are other ways that you can be bonded out, but they don't usually involve a bail bondsman, so bail bondsmen are not applicable in the federal criminal system because they just simply don't use them.
-The judge can also let you out on your own recognizance whether you don't have to put up any type of bond.
+There are other ways that you can be bonded out, but they don't usually involve a bail bond agent, so bail bond agents are not applicable in the federal criminal system because they simply don't use them.
+The judge can also let you out on your recognizance, so you don't have to put up any type of bond.
 You just have to promise to appear.
 The judge could also deny bail.

 Enter Plea and Court Assignment

-So, once your bail is dealt with, once you've read all of your charges, and you enter your plea, most courts will assign you to the court where your case will be dealt with.
+So, once your bail is settled, once you've read all of your charges, and you enter your plea, most courts will assign you to the court where your case will be heard.
 That will be your judge for the remainder of the case.

-That judge will typically have rules, and there'll be a status conference at some point.
+That judge will typically have rules, and a status conference will be held at some point.
 The government will have to get all of the information — whether it be police reports, tape recordings — whatever it is that has to do with your evidence over to your attorney.
-Your attorney will obviously review that information, go over it with you and then you and your attorney will decide the next moves in the case.
+Your attorney will obviously review that information, go over it with you, and then you and your attorney will decide the next moves in the case.

 Will there be motions filed — search and seizure motions, various other motions, expert motions — or is it a case where the government has the information they need to be able to prosecute you and assist you and your attorney in talking about exactly what it's going to take to get you the best possible result in the case.

-Once you get past the decision as to what motions you may or may not file and once there's a discussion between you and your attorney, then you're going to have to decide what your next move is.
+Once you've made the decision about which motions to file and discussed them with your attorney, you'll need to determine your next move.
 A Daubert motion is an attempt to exclude the presentation of an expert's testimony in a trial.

 Probably one of the first things you want to try to figure out is whether it is the type of case where you're going to be negotiating with the government and trying to resolve things in a light most favorable to you or is a case that you're trying to fight, file all of the motions you can go to trial and show that you're innocent of whatever those charges may be.

-Is there other information that you need to do?
-Is there more information that you need to look at?
+Is there any other information you need?
+Is there any additional information you need to review?
 Perhaps there was a Miranda rights violation.
 Or are you going to enter into what's called pre-negotiations with the prosecutors?
 This is where the prosecutors will send over a plea agreement.
 Suppose they request a proffer agreement.

 Sometimes, it's kind of a case in the middle.
 You're going to do the best damage that you can to the government's case, and then once you're done with doing that damage, the next thing you're going to do is try to negotiate with the government once you've weakened their case.

-So, you will obviously want to talk to your attorney about this and make the decision that makes the most sense for you and your circumstances.
+Therefore, you will want to consult with your attorney about this and make the decision that best suits your needs and circumstances.

-Once you've made that decision, once you've decided exactly how you're going to handle your federal criminal case, then obviously, you and your attorney are going to move forward.
-You're going to do everything possible to get the best possible result.
+Once you've made that decision, once you've decided exactly how you're going to handle your federal criminal case, you and your attorney will obviously move forward.
+You will do everything possible to achieve the best possible result.
 In federal criminal cases, “discovery” is the process by which the prosecutor and defense lawyer obtain information from each other.

 The client and the attorney will sit down, discuss it, and decide if it makes sense under the circumstances of your case.
 If you sign the plea agreement, you'll ultimately be in court.
 You'll enter your plea in front of the judge.
 The judge will go over all of your constitutional rights and then set a sentencing date.